Update issue details

 - Time tracking panel: Shows the time logged so far, and time remaining.
 Click anywhere on the panel to log time.

-Select a glance to open it and see more detailed information about the app and its activity.
+Select a glance to open it and see more detailed information about the app.

 Certain fields, and the information in them, will be more important than others, and you'll also update some fields more often than others.
 You can configure the layout of your issues to make sure that important information is always visible, while other information is there but not so prominent.